mila-iqia/blocks/docs/tutorial.rst

 Introduction tutorial
 =====================

-In this tutorial we will examine the example from the :ref:`quickstart
-<quickstart>` use the Blocks framework to train a `multilayer perceptron`_ (MLP) to
-perform handwriting recognition on the `MNIST handwritten digit database`_.
+In this tutorial we will perform handwriting recognition by training a `multilayer perceptron`_ (MLP) on the `MNIST handwritten digit database`_.

 The Task
 --------